Ever heard of “shrink ’em and pink ’em” ?

 Lower Body Mass

-In general, women have about 15% lower body mass than men, though this can vary among individuals.
+In general, women have about 15% lower body mass – for the same height – than men, though this can vary among individuals.

 This lower body mass means that shoe designers must consider how much foam is necessary in the midsole (women will likely need a little less), meaning that women’s shoes tend to be slighter lower, softer, and lighter than the men’s version.